Inverse Optimization: Theory and Applications: Data-Driven Inverse Optimization

 \item[(iv)] The data distribution has finite variance $\field{E}_\field{P} [\bx \bx^\tpose] < \boldsymbol{\infty}_{n\times n}$. \end{enumerate} If for all $\delta > 0$, there exists a sequence of parameter estimates $\btheta_N$ that satisfy

 then

 \end{theorem} Theorem~\ref{thm:distance_is_consistent} states that solving $\IOPd(\ell_{\mathrm{D}}, \empiricaldist)$ yields an estimate $\btheta_N$ that converges to the best estimate $\btheta^*$ that could be obtained with full knowledge of the data distribution $\field{P}$, i.e., the minimizer of $\IOPd(\ell_\mathrm{D}, \field{P})$.
-This property is known as Risk Consistency.~\citet{aswani2018inverse} also prove a stronger consistency result, Parameter Consistency, where $\btheta_N \overset{p}{\to} \btheta^*$; this property requires additional ``identifiability'' assumptions such as a strictly convex forward objective function and we refer to the original paper for details.
+This property is known as Risk Consistency.~\citet{aswani2018inverse} also prove a stronger consistency result, Parameter Consistency, where $\btheta_N \overset{p}{\to} \btheta^*$; this property requires additional ``identifiability'' assumptions such as a strictly convex forward objective function.

-\citet{aswani2018inverse} show that for general convex forward models, the Inverse Distance problem $\IOPd(\ell_{\mathrm{D}}, \empiricaldist)$ is an NP-hard problem.
-However, in certain cases we can derive arbitrarily close convex approximations by reformulating $\Xopt(\btheta)$.
-One approach may be to use the KKT conditions (see Section \ref{sec:classical_IO_convex}).
-Alternatively,~\citet{aswani2018inverse, chan2018inverse} and~\citet{chan2018multiple} employ the strong duality property for convex optimization, which we summarize below. \begin{property}[Strong Duality for Convex Optimization] Assume that $\FOPCVX_i(\btheta)$ has a non-empty interior.
+Although $\IOPd(\ell_{\mathrm{D}}, \empiricaldist)$ is an NP-hard problem for general convex forward models, certain cases permit convex approximations by reformulating $\Xopt(\btheta)$ via KKT conditions (see Section~\ref{sec:classical_IO_convex}) or strong duality~\citep{aswani2018inverse, chan2018inverse, chan2018multiple}. \begin{property}[Strong Duality for Convex Optimization] Assume that $\FOPCVX_i(\btheta)$ has a non-empty interior.
 Let $h_i(\blambda, \btheta)$ denote the Lagrangian dual function

 Then, $\bx \in \Xopt_i(\btheta)$ if and only if there exists $\blambda \geq \bzero$ for which $f_i(\bx, \btheta) = h_i(\blambda, \btheta)$. \end{property}

 For most forward models, $\ell_\mathrm{D}(\bx, \Xopt(\btheta))$ is discontinuous in $\btheta$.
 Figure~\ref{fig:decision_space_is_discontinuous} highlights an example.
 Consequently,~\citet{aswani2018inverse} introduce a parameter $\epsilon>0$ and solve the relaxed problem